verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Do you understand the violence it took to become this gentle.
 - [ ] No amount of anxiety makes any difference to what's going to happen.
 - [ ] Clarity doesn't come before action.
 It comes from action.
+- [ ] This is getting difficult to romanticize.
+- [ ] If the path before you is clear, you're probably on someone else's.